kmsanks/TDWB_19_2_Channels/README.md

 Please clone the repository in full in order to use the repo.
 Then download the .mat files from FIGSHARE REPO and put into the data folder.
 All figure outputs will populate within the figures folder.
 Note: some figures were modified in Illustrator for visual purposes.

 ## Data: TDWB_19_2_Channels/data
-Please download the following files from FIGSHRE REPO and put into this folder.
+Please download the following files from https://doi.org/10.6084/m9.figshare.22320811.v1 and put into this folder.

 1. ZD_18.mat - A matrix of size 796x522x560, where 560 is time.
 Each timestep contains a elevation data collected from the control experiment via LiDAR and post-processed into a 5mmx5mm grid.
 The data has 796 rows and 522 columns corresponding to basin location.